freenas/freenas-docs/userguide/jails.rst

 ------------

-Jails and FreeBSD releases are stored in a single dataset named :file:`iocage`.
+Jails and downloaded FreeBSD release files are stored in a single dataset named :file:`iocage`.

 .. note:: Notes on the :file:`iocage` dataset: